Title: Stock broker, builder, last manager/board member of Mount Moriah Cemetery

 Changing Times

 Jim Crow laws in the South created the Great Migration of African American families coming north, beginning in the early 1900s.
-But in terms of sheer numbers, that first wave was dwarfed by the migration of the late 1940s through the 1950s, when the race of the majority urban population flipped for the first time in history.
+But in terms of sheer numbers that first wave was dwarfed by the migration of the late 1940s through the 1950s, when the ethnicity of the majority urban population flipped for the first time in history.

 A glance at the 1940 census shows the population of Kingsessing Avenue around the soon-to-open John Bartram High School was entirely Caucasian.
 “White flight” became the trend among the thousands of employees at the big GE and Westinghouse plants as they sought better housing among the suburbs of southeastern Delaware County.